KodariAI/kodaridocs/src/main/resources/docs/minecraft/configs/betonquest.md

 conversation innkeeper
 Day of week: dayofweek🔗
 It must be a specific day of the week that this condition returns true.
-You can specify either the english name of the day or the number of the day (1 being monday, 7 sunday,..).
+You can specify either the english name of the day or the number of the day (1 being monday, 7 sunday,...).

 Example